-->

 But it wasn’t.

 I arrived home to find two lifeless bodies lying in the living room.
-My parents—who once filled this home with laughter, with warmth—were now covered in white shrouds.
+My parents, who once filled this home with laughter and warmth, were now covered in white shrouds.

 Time stopped.
 My world stopped.
 I wanted to wake up, but this nightmare was infuriatingly real.
-As I walked closer to their corpses, these thoughts ran in my mind: How am I supposed to continue life without their voices calling my name?
-Without their prayers into every step I take?
+As I walked closer to their corpses, these thoughts ran through my mind: How am I supposed to continue life without their voices calling my name?
+Without their prayers in every step I take?
 Without their hands, once so strong, now forever still?

 I tried to console myself with words meant to offer comfort: